Exion007/SRS-Mobil/README.md

 -   Connecting notifications to backend.
 -   Making the account visible or not visible by other users.
 -   Admin interface for managing (add-delete-update) users and songs.
+-   Log out functionality.

 ## In Progress:

--   Connecting notifications to backend
+-   Forgot password extension.

 ## Will Do:

--   Forgot password extension.
--   Sign in with Google or Apple account.
--   Register with Google or Apple account.
--   User details UI
+-

 ## Guide: